SMerrony/aghast/docs/Automation.md

 New...

-This is the simplest case, the target responds with a single, raw value...
+This is the simplest case, the target responds with a single, raw value on the same topic...
 ```
 [Condition]
-  Topic = "pizero02/gpio/sensor/dht22_humidity"  # No payload or key is required for this query
+  QueryTopic = "pizero02/gpio/sensor/dht22_humidity"  # No payload or key is required for this query
-  Is = ">"
+  Is = ">"                                            # comparison - one of: "=", "!=", "<", ">",
   Value = 50.0
 ```

 This target responds with a JSON payload, we need to specify what key to examine...
 ```
 [Condition]
-  Topic = "daikin2mqtt/Living_Room/get/sensors"  # No payload is required for this query
+  QueryTopic = "daikin2mqtt/Living_Room/get/sensors"  # No payload is required for this query
+  ReplyTopic = "daikin2mqtt/Living_Room/sensors"      # The reply topic is different
   Key = "ext_temp"
   Is = "<"
   Value = 17.0